openculinary/internationalization/README.md

 When developers are working on a feature that requires updated translations, they run a [translation resource scan](https://github.com/openculinary/frontend#internationalization) to regenerate the templates.

-Human experts can provide translations for individual placeholders; these manually-provided translations are found [arranged by language under the `corrections` directory](https://github.com/openculinary/internationalization/tree/main/locales/corrections).

-Default machine-translated strings for each placeholder in each language are provided by [apertium](https://www.apertium.org/).
+Default machine-translated strings for each placeholder in each language are provided by [apertium](https://www.apertium.org/), and human experts can provide improved translations.
+Expert-provided translations are stored [arranged by language under the `corrections` directory](https://github.com/openculinary/internationalization/tree/main/locales/corrections).

 A script is provided to combine all current human corrections with the latest machine-translated strings: